True (Spandau Ballet song): Music video and tour fashion

 When Spandau Ballet were filmed for the "Lifeline" music video, Kemp acknowledged that the clothes they wore were "drab" and that the shift to pop left them "caught in a moment of not knowing what to wear".
 With an upcoming tour of Europe they felt they needed to update their style and met with an old friend from Soho, Chris Sullivan, for guidance since they felt out of touch with the latest trends.
 They wanted uniformity and decided on suits since no one else was wearing them at the time.
 Sullivan presented them with sketches of his ideas, and Kemp described the look they settled on and its lasting impact on their image: "He'd come up with the idea of the gambling gunslinger, a sort of Wyatt Earp meets City Boy; five Wild West-enders.
 And in good cowboy fashion, it was to brand us forever."

 The band wore a variation of this look for the "True" video and had only their instruments with them on an otherwise bare soundstage.
-The original video incorporated a series of scenes filmed in black and white involving a young man who evolves from anguish as he roams city streets to jubilation as he is joined by animation renderings of the man and the dove from the album cover.
+The original video incorporated a series of scenes filmed in black and white involving a young man (played by Gary Shail) who evolves from anguish as he roams city streets to jubilation as he is joined by animation renderings of the man and the dove from the album cover.
 Dominic Anciano did the animation, which the band did not like and decided not to use.
 When Kemp spoke to Creem magazine in 1984, he summarized the version that only showed the band, saying, "I didn't want to dictate what [the video] should be like.
 I'm sure when people hear that record they've got their own idea of what it means and what it looks like.
 So we just performed it and lit it well—shooting light through water and broken glass—and it worked."
 Although Kemp is not credited with playing piano on the song, he is shown doing so in the video, and brother Martin is shown playing guitar even though he had been replaced by Swain on the synth-bass for the studio recording.

 "True" was listed on MTV's reports to Billboard indicating what videos were in rotation on the cable network, making its first appearance there in the 9 July 1983 issue, which indicated that it had been added to their playlist as of 29 June.